-2.1 The applicant provides details under Section M in their application of the steps they intend to take to meet the four licensing objectives.
+2.1 The applicant provides details under the Licensing Objectives section in their application of the steps they intend to take to meet the four licensing objectives.
 Relevant matters would be taken from this 'operating schedule' and added to the licence, as suitably worded conditions should the application be granted.